Mutilating Hand Injuries

 The type of surgery necessary depends upon the injury.
 Examples include fusing damaged joints and reattaching fingers.
 Often, several surgeries are necessary for this type of injury.

-You will likely need physical therapy to regain strength and movement in your hand.
-You may also work with an occupational therapist to learn how to function with your injured hand.
+Physical therapy will be needed to regain strength and movement in your hand.
+Occupational therapy may also be needed to learn how to function with your injured hand.

 To help reduce your chance of a hand injury: